 Divide each 'hour' into 64 'minutes' (which would actually be 42.1875 conventional seconds long)

-Divide each 'minute' into 64 'seconds' (which would actually be 0.6591796875 conventional seconds long - also towards the high-end of normal human resting heart-rate - convetional seconds are right at the lowest end, for comparison.)
+Divide each 'minute' into 64 'seconds' (which would actually be 0.6591796875 conventional seconds long - also towards the high-end of normal human resting heart-rate - conventional seconds are right at the lowest end, for comparison.)

 Days-into-years on Earth fits nothing useful in octal (or decimal, or sexagesimal!).
 I would likely just divide the year into 13x 28-day months (1-15octal) and each month into 4x 7-day weeks (1-7) (Gaah!
 Prime Numbers are not friendly to measurement systems!) and tack an extra day (day 0) onto the start of the first week of any leap-year.
 Not pretty, but a good bit nicer than our current system, which even manages to break lunar cycles badly in an effort to force 12 months!